Dou Yuejiao: Life

-Yuejiao was the son of Dou Ziliang (鬭子良) and the nephew of Dou Guwutu (鬭榖於菟).
+Yuejiao was the son of Dou Ziliang (鬭子良) and the nephew of Dou Gouwutu (鬭榖於菟).
 His family was a cadet branch of Chu's ruling house Mi-Xiong.
-The Ruo'ao clan; consists of Dou and Cheng, descended from king Ruo'ao of Chu.
+The Ruo'ao clan consisted of Dou and Cheng, descended from viscount Ruo'ao of Chu.

-When Yuejiao was young, he was said to be resented by his uncle Guwutu.
-Guwutu, according to Zuo Zhuan, described him a "wolf poppy with a savage heart"(狼子野心) and believed that Yuejiao will bring disasters to the Ruo'ao clan.
+When Yuejiao was young, he was said to be resented by his uncle Gouwutu.
+Gouwutu, according to the Zuo Zhuan, described him as a "wolf poppy with a savage heart"(狼子野心) and believed that Yuejiao would bring disaster to the Ruo'ao clan.
 Viscount Xuan of Zhao, a retainer of Jin, also had a negative view on the Ruo'ao clan led by Yuejiao.

-King Zhuang of Chu succeeded Chu's throne in a young age, Cheng Jia (成嘉) of Ruo'ao was the Lingyin of Chu.
-The king find himself devoid of any actual political influence over his nation.
-After Cheng Jia's death, King Zhuang promoted Wei Jia (蔿賈) to the post of Lingyin, weakening Ruo'aos power.
-Wei Jia was explicitly hostile to Ruo'aos.
+King Zhuang of Chu succeeded Chu's throne at a young age; Cheng Jia (成嘉) of the Ruo'ao clan was the Lingyin of Chu.
+The king found himself devoid of any real political influence over his state.
+After Cheng Jia's death, King Zhuang promoted Wei Jia (蔿賈) to the post of Lingyin, weakening Ruo'ao power.
+Wei Jia was explicitly hostile to the Ruo'ao clan.
 Under his advice, the King executed prime minister Dou Ban.
-Although king Zhuang soon appointed Yuejiao as the successor of Ban, Wei Jia was given the post of Sima, the supreme military commander of Chu.
-This arrangement of power intensified the hostilities between Ruo'ao and Wei clan.
+Although King Zhuang soon appointed Yuejiao as the successor of Ban, Wei Jia was given the post of Sima, the supreme military commander of Chu.
+This arrangement of power intensified the hostilities between the Ruo'ao and Wei clan.

-Since Wei Jia and King Zhuang's had become imminent threats to the Ruo'ao clan.
-Yuejiao reacted to this predicament by imprisoning Wei Jia in Liaoyang (Today's Nanyang, Henan province) and killing him.
-He then organized his troops in Zhengye (Today's Xinye) and openly started an armed rebellion against king Zhuang of Chu in 605 BCE.
+Since Wei Jia and King Zhuang had become imminent threats to the Ruo'ao clan, Yuejiao reacted by imprisoning Wei Jia in Liaoyang (modern-day Nanyang, Henan province) and killing him.
+He then organized his troops in Zhengye (modern-day Xinye) and openly started an armed rebellion against King Zhuang of Chu in 605 BCE.

-The rebellion was initially successful and king Zhuang had agreed to truce.
-However, Yuejiao rejected the king's proposal and fought with him in the battle of Gaohu (Today's Xiangyang).
-The battle turned out to be a victory of king Zhuang.
-Yuejiao was killed during the battle.
+The rebellion was initially successful and King Zhuang had requested a truce, offering the sons of three former Chu kings as hostages.
+However, Yuejiao rejected the king's proposal and fought him at the battle of Gaohu (modern-day Xiangyang).
+The battle turned out to be a victory for King Zhuang, in which Yuejiao was killed.

-After the rebellion was put down, the majority of Ruo'ao clansmen were executed by King Zhuang of Chu.
+After the rebellion was put down, the majority of Ruo'ao clansmen were executed by King Zhuang.
 Only Dou Kehuang, the son of Yuejiao's cousin Dou Ban, was forgiven.
-The fall of Ruo'aos were still mentioned more than 17 centuries later by Sima Guang in his work Zizhi Tongjian.
+The fall of the Ruo'ao clan were still mentioned more than 17 centuries later by Sima Guang in his work Zizhi Tongjian.

-Even long after the death of Dou Yuejiao, the remaining members of Ruo'ao clan were severely discriminated in Chu.
-In 530 BCE, more than seventy years after the Ruo'ao rebellion, king Ling of Chu executed Cheng Hu (成虎) due to the fact that he was a Ruo'ao.
+Even long after the death of Dou Yuejiao, the remaining members of the Ruo'ao clan were severely discriminated against in Chu.
+In 530 BCE, more than seventy years after the Ruo'ao Rebellion, King Ling of Chu executed Cheng Hu (成虎) due to the fact that he was a Ruo'ao.

-Yuejiao's son Dou Benhuang (鬭贲皇) fled to the state of Jin and would later avenge his father's death in the battle of Yanling.
+Yuejiao's son Dou Benhuang (鬭贲皇) fled to the state of Jin and would later avenge his father's death in the Battle of Yanling.